Curcuma longa

 Aerophagia

-Irritable colon or colitis
+Irritable bowel or colitis

 slow digestion